iorobertob/intermusic_poster/README.md

 There are many useful blocks available for Moodle.
 Typically, they can be only added to the sides of the Moodle pages, or to the user's dashboard page (also known as My home page).
 Sometimes, you may want to keep your course main page quite clean, not cluttered with blocks on both sides.
-In such case, you can put useful blocks into a separate Poster page.
+In such case, you can put useful blocks into a separate Media Poster page.

-The overall concept is somewhat similar to how pages are created in Mahara - but it is typically the teacher in Moodle who creates the Poster for students to view.
+The overall concept is somewhat similar to how pages are created in Mahara - but it is typically the teacher in Moodle who creates the Media Poster for students to view.

 Usage
 -----